joncodo/http-long-polling-example/README.md

 Run the server with `npm start`

-In another window, test the sever with `npm test`
+In another window, test the sever with `node external_server.js`